Study finds Reddit’s controversial ban of its most toxic subreddits actually worked

 Of course, it’s not so simple as all that.
 Naturally, many of the users who previously spewed racial slurs at CT just moved over to Gab or Voat, where their behavior is proudly fostered.
 But the point of the bans at Reddit wasn’t to eliminate racism; it was to discourage it on the platform.
 To that end, it accomplished its goal (I’ve asked Reddit what it thinks of the study and its conclusions).
 And similar strategies may work for other platforms.

 The question of how to to combat racism and hatred at large is one that is really too much for a major platform like Reddit or even Google or Facebook.
 The best they can hope to do is strike at it when and where it appears.
 But as ineffective as that might seem, it worked for Reddit and it may work elsewhere: bigotry is easy and those who cherish it are lazy.
-Make it difficult and many people may find it more trouble than it’s worth to harass, shame, and otherwise abuse those different from themselves online.Featured Image: REUTERS/Robert Galbraith
+Make it difficult and many people may find it more trouble than it’s worth to harass, shame, and otherwise abuse online those different from themselves.Featured Image: REUTERS/Robert Galbraith

 0